Raymond Leo Burke: Divorce

 Burke has opposed any hypothetical change of church doctrine that would permit civilly divorced Catholics who are validly married to remarry or receive the Eucharist once they have entered into a second civil marriage.
-In 2013 he co-authored a book with cardinals Gerhard Ludwig Müller and George Pell on the subject.
+In 2013, he co-authored a book with cardinals Gerhard Ludwig Müller and George Pell on the subject.

 An interim document from the 2014 Synod of Bishops softened the Catholic Church's language on gay people, contraception and divorced and civilly remarried people.
 Burke said that the response showed that "a great number of the Synod Fathers found it objectionable."
-In an interview with Catholic World Report, Burke said the document "lacks a solid foundation in the Sacred Scriptures and the Magisterium (the teaching authority of the Catholic Church) and gives the impression of inventing a totally new, what one member of the Synod called 'revolutionary', teaching on marriage and the family."
-Burke went on to say, in an interview with BuzzFeed, that if "Pope Francis had selected certain cardinals to steer the meeting so as to advance his personal views on matters like divorce and the treatment of LGBT people", he would not be observing his mandate as the leader of the Catholic Church.
+In an interview with The Catholic World Report, Burke said the document "lacks a solid foundation in the Sacred Scriptures and the Magisterium (the teaching authority of the Catholic Church) and gives the impression of inventing a totally new, what one member of the Synod called 'revolutionary', teaching on marriage and the family."
+Burke went on to say, in an interview with BuzzFeed News, that if "Pope Francis had selected certain cardinals to steer the meeting so as to advance his personal views on matters like divorce and the treatment of LGBT people", he would not be observing his mandate as the leader of the Catholic Church.

 In an interview in the German daily Die Welt on April 24, 2015, concerning the Fourteenth Ordinary General Assembly of the Synod of Bishops, Burke renewed his criticism of German Cardinal Walter Kasper, whose "merciful" solution for remarried divorcees who wish to receive communion was discussed at the 2014 Extraordinary Synod.
 “We are bound by the Magisterium.
 But some Synod Fathers, above all Cardinal Kasper, want to change it.
 So I had to make myself very clear.
 Clashes at Synods, incidentally, are nothing unusual.
 Think of the early Councils, the Arian heresy, for instance, when Athanasius even became physically aggressive”, Burke recalled.
 He also mentioned that Pope John Paul II had ruled out women's ordination “once and for all”.